haven1433/HexManiacAdvance/src/HexManiac.Core/Models/Code/scriptReference.md

 Example:
 ```
-warpwalk 2 3 4 4 3
+warpwalk 8 1 256 0x8008 0x8009
 ```
 Notes:
 ```
-  # same as warp, but with a walking to an opening door effect
+  # same as warp, but with a walking and door-opening effect
 ```
 </details>